-- a. the courses of the master's programmes

 - > Nederlands recht, except for the course Capita Selecta Criminologie

 - > Forensica, Criminologie en Rechtspleging

 - Recht en Arbeid

-- > European Law School
+- European Law School

 - Globalisation and Law

 - as named in this annex

-- b. a maximum of one elective course may be chosen from the master's in International and European Tax Law, except for the course Fundamentals of International Taxation c. the courses
+b. a maximum of one elective course may be chosen from the master's in International and European Tax Law, except for the course Fundamentals of International Taxation c. the courses

 - .
 Advocaat en ethos / The good lawyer

-- .
+- . .
 Customs law

 - .
 Advanced customs law